doctorfree/MusicPlayerPlus/beets/README.md

 Learn more about the Beets media library management system at https://beets.io/

+## Automated audio analysis and audio-based information retrieval

+MusicPlayerPlus includes a pre-compiled `essentia_streaming_extractor_music` binary along with pre-installed and configured `xtractor` Beets plugin.
+The enables Beets to analyze audio files, extract information on a wide variety of audio parameters, and write metadata to the Beets library.
+This process can provide information on audio in a music library that can be used to filter and select songs by their detected audio qualities.

+To perform an audio analysis and audio-based information retrieval using MusicPlayerPlus, issue the command `mpplus -X 'query'` where 'query' is a Beets media library query specifying which songs or albums or artists to match.
+A special query of 'all' indicates the entire music library.

+For example, to analyze and retrieve audio information on all songs with filename or pathname that include the string "Love Party", issue the command `mpplus -X 'love party'`.
+To analyze and retrieve audio information on the entire music library, issue the command `mpplus -X all`.

+The process of analyzing and retrieving audio information can be very time consuming.
+For this reason, the process is run in the background and a terminal window is opened to monitor the extraction process.

 ## MusicPlayerPlus Beets plugins

 Beets includes an extensive set of plugins that can be used to enhance and extend the functionality of the media library management Beets provides.
 Many Beets plugins are installed and configured automatically by MusicPlayerPlus.

+MusicPlayerPlus 2.0.1 and later include automated installation and configuration for the following Beets plugins:

+* acousticbrainz, albumtypes, bandcamp, describe, duplicates, edit, extrafiles
+* fromfilename, hook, importadded, info, lyrics, lastgenre, missing, mbsync
+* mpdstats, play, playlist, smartplaylist, mpdupdate, unimported, xtractor

 See the MusicPlayerPlus [Wiki article on Beets plugins](https://github.com/doctorfree/MusicPlayerPlus/wiki/BeetsPlugins) for an introduction to the installed and configured MusicPlayerPlus Beets plugins.